cavo789/blog/blog/2024/02/07/docker-docusaurus-own-blog/index.md

 :::caution We need the file on our computer
 Ok, now, a very important concept: we need to keep a copy of everything we've to update on our computer.

-To copy a file from our container on our disk, the command to use is `docker compose cp <containername>:/file/path/within/container /host/path/to/copy/file/to`
+To copy a file from our container on our disk, the command to use is `docker compose cp <servicename>:/file/path/within/container /host/path/to/copy/file/to`
 :::

-So, to copy the `docusaurus.config.js` file on your disk, you've to run `docker compose cp blog:/docusaurus/docusaurus.config.js docusaurus.config.js`.
+So, to copy the `docusaurus.config.js` file on your disk, you've to run `docker compose cp blog:/app/docusaurus.config.js /tmp/docusaurus/docusaurus.config.js` (replace `/tmp/docusaurus` with the folder name where you've created your blog, on your hard disk).

 Once the copy has been done, you can retrieve the file in your editor: